Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 **Note** There is an operation *Cut21*, which is an extension for forward Cut operation, i.e <i>Cut21=Cut(G2, G1)</i>.

+For more details see @ref occt_algorithms_9 "Boolean Operations Algorithm" section.

 @subsubsection occt_algorithms_2_1_2 General Fuse operator

 The General fuse operator can be applied to an arbitrary number of arguments in terms of *TopoDS_Shape*.